Blog-Reference and Blog-Reference and Blog-Reference on Feb 3

-The unbridgeable difference between genuine scientists and so-called social scientists is that the former seek a clear decision between true or false while the latter are happy with storytelling in the vast realm between true/false where “nothing is clear and everything is possible.”
+The unbridgeable difference between genuine scientists and so-called social scientists is that the former seeks a clear decision between true or false while the latter are happy with storytelling in the vast realm between true/false where “nothing is clear and everything is possible.”
 (Keynes, 1973, p.
-292).*
+292).#1

 To see the crucial point it suffices to compare the scientist Newton and the economist Adam Smith: “But he [A. Smith] had no such ambitions; in fact he disliked whatever went beyond plain common sense.
 He never moved above the heads of even the dullest readers.
 He led them on gently, encouraging them by trivialities and homely observations, making them feel comfortable all along.”
 (Schumpeter, 1994, p.
 185)

-Economics never moved above the heads of the dullest readers until this day.
+Economics never moved above the heads of the dullest readers to this day.

 Dow, S. C. (1997).
 Mainstream Economic Methodology.
 Cambridge Journal of Economics, 21: 73–93.

 Keynes, J. M. (1973).
 The General Theory of Employment Interest and Money.
 The Collected Writings of John Maynard Keynes Vol. VII.
 London, Basingstoke: Macmillan.

 Mirowski, P., and Plehwe, D. (2009).
 The Road From Mont Pelerin.
 The Making of the Neoliberal Thought Collective.
 Cambridge, London: Harvard University Press.

 Redman, D. A. (1993).
 Economics and the Philosophy of Science.
 New York, Oxford: Oxford University Press.

 Schumpeter, J. A. (1994).
 History of Economic Analysis.
 New York: Oxford University Press.